-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

-- 50. Tyrone claimed a large amount of charitable contributions as a tax deduction relative to taxpayers with similar levels of income.
+50. Tyrone claimed a large amount of charitable contributions as a tax deduction relative to taxpayers with similar levels of income.
 If Tyrone's tax return is chosen for audit because of his large charitable contributions, which audit program likely identified Tyrone's tax return for audit?

-- A. DIF System.

-- B. Deduction Detective.

-- C. Document perfection.

-- D. Information matching.

-- E. None of the above.